braintree/braintree-web-drop-in/README.md

 ## Using PayPal

 If your merchant account is configured to use PayPal, simply include a PayPal configuration object in your create call to have the PayPal button option included in your dropdown.
-The following example uses our [PayPal Vault flow](https://developers.braintreepayments.com/guides/paypal/vault/javascript/v3).
+The following example uses the [PayPal Vault flow](https://developers.braintreepayments.com/guides/paypal/vault/javascript/v3).

 ```js
 braintree.dropin.create({